mmann1123/YM_Conference_Thailand/QGIS_python.md

 ![Crop ](images/rice_crops.png)

-From this point on we will be refering this layer by the name `rice_layer` in our code.
+From this point on we will be refering this layer by the name `all_crops` in our code.

 <br>